How do I live with God?

 This is the key.
 They are without God.
-They do not acknowledge His power, they do not acknowledge His gift of His son, and they claim the ability to save themselves from death by the power of their own right hand.
-This is what separates them from God and separates them from the healing of the rift between God and His creation.
+They do not live with God.
+Therefore, they do not acknowledge His power.
+These “Christians” do not acknowledge His gift of His son.
+Therefore, they claim the ability to save themselves from death by the power of their own right hand.
+This is what separates them from God.
+It separates them from the healing of the rift between God and His creation.

 This is the bareness that comes from separation from God that is evident for example in 2 Chron 28:19 where Ahaz made Judah naked or in Prov 29:18 “where there is no vision, the people perish (are made naked)”.

 The noise of the “party” surely rose high in the air and almost certainly reached the hearing of Joshua.
-Joshua was so intent on the return of the Master and obedient to his promise to await Moses’ return, that he was simply not distracted by the outside world.
+The outside world did not distract Joshua.
+He was intent on the return of the Master and obedient to his promise to await Moses’ return.

 He certainly didn’t hear singing in the normal sense of the word despite Exod 32:18.
 The Hebrew is “abase self, afflict, chasten” (Strong, 1890)